aemsites/koassets/koassets-react/README.md

 ### 🚀 Development Experience

-- **HTTP/HTTPS Support**: Flexible development with automatic protocol detection
+- **HTTP Development**: Local development server with hot module replacement
 - **Hot Module Replacement**: Fast development with Vite
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Responsive Design**: Modern UI that works on desktop and mobile